About the SEARCH Award

 Before you apply please read the information below carefully.

-- have a faculty mentor who will supervise the project.
+- have a faculty advisor/mentor who will supervise the project.

-- develop the research proposal in collaboration with a faculty advisor/mentor, and with the approval of the applicant’s department head (once an application is submitted it will be routed to the department head for approval).
+- develop the research proposal in collaboration with a faculty advisor/mentor, and with the approval of the applicant’s department head (upload signature form to online application).

 - develop the project budget with the assistance of the faculty advisor/mentor.